-The IB History Diploma can either be studied to Standard or Higher Level.
+The IB History Diploma can be studied either to Standard or Higher Level.
 It has three papers in total: Papers 1 and 2 for Standard Level and a further Paper 3 for Higher Level.
 It also has an internal assessment which all students must do.